cqframework/FhirProfileTools/README.md

    which includes all FHIR profiles, extensions, valuesets, QICore implementation guide, etc.
  * **profilePattern** - regular expression for file name matching used to include only those profiles of interest in processing and skip all others.
  * **profileRules** - profile rules and explicit exceptions (e.g. cqf-rules.dat).
+(Optional)
-   This is optional but strongly recommended.
+   This is optional but strongly recommended if using the FhirProfileValidator.

+Note that either fhirSourceDir and/or fhirPublishDir property must be specified.
+One or both is required depending on which tools are used.
+For example, FhirProfileValidator uses the **fhirSourceDir** property and QuickHtmlGenerator uses published profiles located in **fhirPublishDir**.

 See also [Customizing Validation Rules](customRules.md).

 Now to run the validator with config.dat, run `validate` task in gradle:

      gradlew validate

 To generate HTML javadoc-like documentation for FHIR profiles as classes run `runHtml` task:

      gradlew runHtml